Sorry about not writing anything for ten thousand years. I started writing a book. I'm not very good at it.

 I would also be willing to bet, given the long and depressing list of large green numbers in a completed-listings search for this gold-plated tat, that some people have spent a lot of money on these things.
 Perhaps they're hoping to quickly flip this amazing bargain to local precious-metal dealers.
 Perhaps they're under the impression that they're providing for their childrens' future.
 All they're actually doing, though, is transferring their life savings to a person selling scrap iron, and possibly lining themselves up for criminal charges if they ever try to sell these damn things on.

 Not everybody selling gold-plated imitation bullion is a scumbag.
 Some of the "gold layered" listings are fixed-price "Buy It Now" items, for instance.
-Those cost a few bucks more than the auctioned ones usually sell for, but by their very existence they provide a strong clue that the auctioned ones aren't what your slightly dotty grandparent with an iPad and time on their hands might at first assume them to be.
+Those cost a few bucks more than the auctioned ones usually sell for, but by their very existence they provide a strong clue that both they and their auctioned cousins aren't what your slightly dotty grandparent with an iPad and time on their hands might at first assume them to be.

 Someone could still blow their entire retirement nest egg on the Buy-It-Now ones, but it'd take some effort.
 And the buyer would at least end up with a really big pile of almost worthless gold-plated novelties, which'd look good in an outraged local news story.

 Some of these things also have pretty-much-honest descriptions, that clearly say something like "plated" or "replica" instead of "dipped" or "layered" or whatever.
-(The one I bought may not have put any disclaimers in the title, but did say in the description "*PLEASE REMEMBER THESE BARS ARE NOT SOLID GOLD*".)
+(The one I bought may not have put any disclaimers in the title, but its description text did contain "*PLEASE REMEMBER THESE BARS ARE NOT SOLID GOLD*".)

-These dealers still love the magic word "bullion", but they're nonetheless more or less in "good-faith" territory, if you ask me.
+Even these better dealers do still love the magic word "bullion", but they're nonetheless more or less in "good-faith" territory, if you ask me.
 Even a moron in a hurry might realise the product is not solid gold when it says "plated" right in the auction title.

 Oh, and just to confuse things even more, you can get real silver coins and bars that've been "layered" with gold.
 People overpay for those, too.
 As I write this, a Completed Listings search shows that someone thought a "2000 Washington Mint Sacagawea 24kt Gold Layered .99 Silver 4 Troy Oz Coin" was worth $US167.49 delivered.
 The gold value of that coin is as usual negligible, but presuming the seller's telling the truth about the amount of silver in it, then it is at current spot prices worth about eighty bucks.